Karisti/cheatsheet/docker/README.md

 - `docker inspect -f '{{ json .Config.Env }}' <CONTAINER_ID or CONTAINER_NAME>` filtramos el resultado de inspect para obtener un valor concreto.
 En este caso el path del contenedor.

 ### Networking
+If two containers are connected to the same network, they can see each other using the name of the container as hostname.

+#### Types of network
 Three types of networks by default: bridge, host, none.
+- **Bridge**: default network, or bridged network, was used with the 'link' instruction, which allowed to link containers across the network.
+However this network is deprecated.
+- **Host**: Use this interface with caution.
+Allows the container to use the default network of the host machine.
+It is sensible that if the container opens any port, this is replicated on the host machine,  generating possible vulnerabilities.
+- **None**: it is similar to /dev/null or black hole on unix systems.
+In this case it allows us to specify that the container has no exit or permission to access or be accessed by network.

+#### Commands
 - `docker network ls` list networks.
-- `docker network create --attachable <NETWORK_NAME>` list networks.
-Attachable: we allow other containers connection on the future.
+- `docker network create --attachable <NETWORK_NAME>` create network.
+	- `--attachable` we allow other containers connection on the future.
 - `docker network connect <NETWORK_NAME> <CONTAINER_NAME>` connects container to given network.
 - `docker network inspect <NETWORK_NAME>` all the information about the network.

 ### Data
 Each container with the original image (from 0) when we run it, so if we need data persistence, we have to manage it.
 We need to mount directory we want from the host on the desired directory of the container.